-The tables at the end of this manual describe how to compose characters for the Multinational, ISO Latin 1, ISO Latin 2, ISO Latin-Greek, and National Replacement character sets (NRCS) for a VT keyboard.
+The tables in this appendix describe how to compose characters for the Multinational, ISO Latin 1, ISO Latin 2, ISO Latin-Greek, and National Replacement character sets (NRCS) for a ANSI-style keyboard.

 In the tables,

 column Represents

 ∇ Characters to be composed.

 3- Three-stroke key sequences beginning with the Compose key.

 2- Two-stroke key sequences beginning with a non-spacing diacritical accent key.

 Within the

 tables Represents

 (sp) A space character.